- What is Process Mapping?

 - Standardization - Standardization is a great way to eliminate waste and ensure consistency throughout all shifts, all facilities, and anywhere else where there would otherwise be variation.

 - Big Picture - When a good process map is in place, everyone can see the big picture.
-This helps each individual department, or even each employee, see where they fit into the overall scheme of things.
+This helps each department, or even each employee, see where they fit into the overall process flow.

 - Compliance - In industries with regulations, a process map can be used to ensure everyone is in compliance with those regulations at all times.
 The map itself can even be given to inspectors to show how things are done to prove compliance.